 Skin cancer growths may bleed or crust over depending on their severity, with a possibility of puss.
 While skin cancer is typically a slow-developing disease, it can spread to other parts of the body if left untreated, especially from the ear to the face.
 Performing annual skin exams is a good way to stay on top of any changes in your appearance.

-Skin Cancer on Ear Treatments
+How is Skin Cancer on the Ear Treated?

 For the various types of skin cancer on ears, there are multiple treatment options.
 Your specific diagnosis will dictate your treatment plan, but the most common methods are: